dougsm/egad/index.md

 ## Videos

-Grasping experiments performed using Franka-Emika Panda robot and [GG-CNN](https://github.com/dougsm/mvp_grasp/) (10x speedup):
+Grasping experiments performed using Franka-Emika Panda robot and [GG-CNN](https://github.com/dougsm/mvp_grasp/) (10x speedup).
+We performed 20 grasp attempts on each of the evaluation objects, which allow us to perform an in-depth analysis of the strenghts and limitations of GG-CNN.
+See [the paper](https://arxiv.org/abs/2003.01314) for more details.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/fae8f5KqiQs" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-Evolution of EGAD over 2000 generations of the MAP-Elites algorithm:
+EGAD is generated using evolutionary algorithms, where we uniformly fill the search space of objects across complexity and difficulty.
+This video shows the progress of the dataset creation over 200,000 evolutionary steps.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/X42A3Qjy8E4" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>